 Long-Term Prospects

-Bitcoin may have some short-term ups and downs, but many experts are still optimistic about its future.
-Its price is likely to rise in the future due to its restricted supply, increased institutional interest, and rising use as a store of value.
+Bitcoin may have short-term ups and downs, but many experts are still optimistic about its future.
+Its price is likely to rise due to its restricted supply, increased institutional interest, and rising use as a store of value.

 Psychological Factors in Bitcoin Price Fluctuations